mohaimenhasan/TheraBot/README.md

    ```
    npm install
    ```
-3. Copy `.env.example` to `.env` and update with your Azure OpenAI credentials
+3. Copy `.env.example` to `.env` and update with your Azure OpenAI and Twilio credentials
 4. Start the application:
    ```
    npm start
    ```
-5. Scan the QR code with WhatsApp to link your account
+5. Set up a Twilio webhook pointing to your application's `/api/whatsapp/incoming` endpoint
+6. Test your bot by sending a message to your Twilio WhatsApp number

+## Setting Up Twilio WhatsApp

+1. Sign up for a Twilio account at [https://www.twilio.com](https://www.twilio.com)
+2. Activate the Twilio Sandbox for WhatsApp in your Twilio console
+3. Add your Twilio account SID, auth token, and WhatsApp number to your `.env` file
+4. Configure the webhook URL in Twilio to point to your application's `/api/whatsapp/incoming` endpoint
+5. Follow Twilio's instructions to connect your WhatsApp number to the sandbox

 ## User Commands